ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 #### Notes

-- *lastname* may be a compound last name, e.g. "Chue Hong" or "Bernholdt-Musfeldt"
+- `lastname` may be a compound last name, e.g. "Chue Hong" or "Bernholdt-Musfeldt"
-- *firstname* may include multiple names or initials
+- `firstname` may include multiple names or initials
-- *affiliations*, *past-affiliations* are always arrays, even if only one item
+- `affiliations`, `past-affiliations` are always arrays, even if only one item
-- *affiliations*, *past-affiliations* can include markdown links
+- `affiliations`, `past-affiliations` can include markdown links
-- *pres-email* is so named because *email* seems to be predefined, even though I can't find any documentation of it
+- `pres-email` is so named because `email` seems to be predefined, even though I can't find any documentation of it

 ### Conventions

-- *presenter-id* should be *lastname*-*firstname*.
+- `presenter-id` should be `lastname`-`firstname`.
 If lastname is a compound, spaces and punctuation (usually hyphens) are stripped to make presenter-id.
 Same for firstname component
 - file name should match presenter-id
-- *affiliations* should prefer full name of organization(s), not abbreviations (e.g., "Oak Ridge National Laboratory" rather than "ORNL"
+- `affiliations` should prefer full name of organization(s), not abbreviations (e.g., "Oak Ridge National Laboratory" rather than "ORNL"
+  - Maybe we should revisit this.
+Some of those full names are rarely used and may not be as recognizable as the shorthand (e.g., NERSC).
 - content of a presenter object should be a short biographical sketch
 - content should begin with "presenter name (<presenter@example.com>) is..."
+- we do not retain previously used email addresses, as they're likely to be outdated if the presenter has a new one.
+  - Exception: they provide an institutional email for one webinar and an external service email (e.g., gmail) for another.
+Still seems safe to assume the most recent is preferred, if not the only valid email to reach the presenter.
+- `pres-url` should be the URL for the presenter's web page
+  - Not clear what we should do with past urls.
+We don't currently accommodate them.
+Are they like emails, where we assume changes likely mean invalidation of older ones?

+## General notes
+- We need to run a link-checker periodically against all urls.
+  - Can we script that into the build?
+Probably takes too long, and wouldn't work on GitHub.io
+  - Can we script this into CI testing?
+  - Can we script this as part of rest of the planned automation?